 —Luke 21:34-36, NIV

 There are wars and rumors of wars, Christians are being inconvenienced or even actually persecuted; these are hard times, things are changing so fast we can’t keep up.
 There are natural disasters everywhere, and it seems that everything is going to pot.
 Is that a sign of the end?
-No, that is only a sign that we need a Savior.
-He is coming in the clouds of glory at a time we do not expect, so don’t waste your time obsessing about the evening news.
+No, that is a sign that everything is normal.
+It is a sign that we need a Savior.
+He is coming in the clouds of glory at a time we do not expect, so don’t waste your time obsessing about the news.
 Spend your time living in faithful obedience to Jesus’ commands.

 I have told you these things, so that in me you may have peace.
 In this world you will have trouble.
 But take heart!
 I have overcome the world.